cathxrsis/cathxrsis.github.io/_posts/2020-11-29-Type-Theory-As-Basis.md

     Equality : a -> b -> Type where
       reflex : Equality x x

 This statement uses a new notational semantic, the ``where`` keyword, that tells us that ``reflex`` is a constructor function for ``Equality``. ``Equality`` itself is a type that states: If you can give me two values one of type ``a`` and one of type ``b``, I can give you back a new type, but only if the two values that you give me are the same (The ``reflex`` constructor is only defined for values that are the same).
 Therefore, type theory gives us a way to express equality in type signatures within programmes!
-You may have already noticed the use of equality (in its symbolic guise '``=``') in the earlier rulse for categories.
+You may have already noticed the use of equality (in its symbolic guise '``=``') in the earlier rules for categories.

 We already know that UML (especially the executable subset fUML) gives us a specification for structure and behaviour, adding the additional ability to express propositions in UML without having to resort to the complexities of OCL would mean that we wouldn't have to learn two languages to fully specify our designs and domain specific languages in MBSE.